 There’s no shortage of attention to the coming impact of artificial intelligence these days.
 But in the summer of 2017, AI was still a long way from being taken seriously by policy makers - let alone the general population.

-To help bridge the gap between DC and AI, I cofounded AI Policy Labs to advance AI education, research and policy.
-While the need for AIPL was ultimately short lived, we succeeded in bringing White House policy experts, legislators, and tech companies together at a critical time in the development of AI and defined a research and engagement agenda to inform policy and smooth the transition to an AI-led future.
+To help bridge the gap between DC and AI, I cofounded AI Policy Labs with a mission to advance AI education, research, and policy.
+Over the following 18 months, we succeeded in bringing White House policy experts, legislators, and tech companies together at a critical time in the development of AI and defined a research and engagement agenda to inform policy and smooth the transition to an AI-led future.

 Huge